rust-lang/a-mir-formality/book/src/case-study.md

 The first key part of the system is to distinguish *having an impl* (`HasImpl`) from *being implemented* (`Implemented`).
-The former says that the user wrote an impl.
+The former says that the user wrote an `impl` block.
 The latter says that all the requirements are met to implement the trait, including in particular that all of its where clauses (which includes the supertraits) are satisfied.